hugomaiavieira/Webservice-1.5/source/english.md

   * Name and technical email (responsible developer) by integration.
   * Credential number (at Cielo) of online store.
   * Legal name and fictitious name of online store.
+  * User and password to perform testing purchases.
+  * URL of store logo on GIF format and size of 112X25 pixels.

 <aside class="notice">The logo image must be hosted in a safety environment (HTTP), otherwise the customer will receive security notification that can culminate on shopping abandonment.</aside>